gardener/gardener/docs/concepts/operator.md

 ### `gardener-apiserver`

-Similar to the [`virtual-garden-kube-apiserver`](#virtual-garden-kube-apiserver), the `gardener-apiserver` also uses a few certificates and other credentials that should not change during the upgrade.
+Similar to the [`virtual-garden-kube-apiserver`](#virtual-garden-kube-apiserver), the `gardener-apiserver` also uses a few certificates and other credentials that should not change during the migration.
 Again, you have to prepare the environment accordingly by leveraging the [secret's manager capabilities](../development/secrets_management.md#migrating-existing-secrets-to-secretsmanager).

 - The existing ETCD Encryption Key `Secret` should be labeled with `secrets-manager-use-data-for-name=gardener-apiserver-etcd-encryption-key`.

-> Please test your upgrade procedure thoroughly.
-> Note that in some cases it can be easier to set up a fresh landscape with `gardener-operator`, restore the ETCD data, switch the DNS records, and issue new credentials for all clients.
+Also note that `gardener-operator` manages the `Service` and `Endpoints` resources for the `gardener-apiserver` in the virtual cluster within the `kube-system` namespace (`garden-setup` uses the `garden` namespace).

 ## Local Development